 Before acting on any of these suggestions you should consult your doctor.
 He or she may prefer different treatment methods than the ones listed above.
 For example, if you are experiencing swollen ankles because of a medication you are taking, you may just need to switch your prescription.

 Unfortunately, swollen ankles are sometimes a symptom of another problem, such as liver disease.
 Managing the underlying problem can prevent symptoms such as swelling from occurring.
-If you play sports, you may be increasing your risk of injury, and ultimately swollen ankles.
-Wearing protective and supportive footwear can reduce your chances of getting swollen ankles.

 Talking to Your Doctor